bmcnair2/bikesharing/README.md

 ## Summary
-Bikeshare services are very popular in busy metropolitan areas, where parking spaces and personal transportation may be scarce.
-The users are mostly male subscribers, providing consistent revenue to the program.
-Targeted outreach to attract female riders could be used, but males are a reliable market.
+Bikeshare services are very popular in busy cities, where parking spaces and personal transportation are scarce.
+The users are primarily male subscribers, providing consistent revenue to the program.
+Targeted outreach to attract female riders could be implemented, but males are a reliable market.
 The main usage seems focused around morning and evening commute times.

 Addition analysis that could be conducted are analyzing:

 - Starting and ending locations during morning and evening rush hour, to display traffic patterns between neighborhoods at busy hours;
 - Average trip length, by age, gender, exploring if there is a difference in gender or un-gendered riders as they age.